 In order for you to participate in the class, a waiver must be signed by a parent or guardian.
-Your parent or guardian can stop by the Idaho STAR main offices in Boise and sign paperwork before class, OR they may come to the beginning of class to sign the necessary paperwork.
+Your parent or guardian can stop by the Idaho STAR main office in Boise and sign paperwork before class, OR they may come to the beginning of class to sign the necessary paperwork.
 Another option is for you to print the waiver and have your parent or guardian take both pages to be notarized prior to the class, then bring the notarized waiver to class with you.
 You will not be allowed to ride in the course until the Instructor has an acceptable waiver on file.
 If you are not allowed to continue for this reason, your full tuition will be forfeited.

 Idaho STAR provides training bikes for the Introduction to Riding, Basic I, and Basic II courses, that range in size from 125 to 250 cc.

 You may choose to ride your own motorcycle or scooter in the Basic I, Basic II, or Introduction to Riding classes.
 Your vehicle must be 400 or less cc's in the Basic I Course and Introduction to Riding, but there is no size limit for the Basic II.
 For the Experienced Course, Braking Practice, Cornering Practice, Precision Riding Clinic, or Sidecar/Trike Course, you are required to provide your own motorcycle or scooter of any size.
 Any time you use your own scooter or motorcycle in a STAR course, you must bring proof of insurance with you and the Instructor must verify the vehicle is in safe operating condition.
 The T-CLOCK inspection is a useful tool to determine if your bike is in safe operating condition.
 If you bring a motorcycle or scooter that is not yours, then you must bring written permission for you to use the vehicle during the class.